Galser/tfe-selfsigned-with-proxy/README.md

 # TODO
-- [ ] install TFE in Prod mode
-- [ ] decide on various proxy. test them - ELB, Nginx, Squid, Oops and etc.
-- [ ] create code for proxy deploy
+- [ ] return normal certificate for the proxy - as this is allowed for this task
+- [ ] go back to nginx, apparently SQUID in Ubuntu 18.04 now is a bummer due to open-ssl not compiled by default
-- [ ] deploy proxy, tweak DNS if required
+- [ ] test with proxy
 - [ ] connect VCS , make screenshots
 - [ ] update README for VCS part
 - [ ] create/import tests for TFE